unknown-eng101/GUICE-WORLD/README.md

 # GUICE-WORLD
-A fiction document about a fictional species named Guicellie Anguillus This is a collab between Ryan and Cindy, brother and sister.
+A fiction document about a fictional species named Guicellie Anguillus.
+This is a collab between Ryan and Cindy, brother and sister.
 We created this based off a stuffed animal that looks fat in appearance, and we named it Guice.
 The word "Guice" had a set of evolutions, starting from "Little guys," to "Little Guices," to "Guices."